 2013 EPA National Environmental Leadership Award in Asthma Management

 2008 National Excellence Award

 Eighteen NEISD schools were awarded the National GOLD Recognition "Asthma Friendly Schools Initative"

 Asthma Forms & Resources

 (online assessment tool) to determine if your student is ready to self carry

-this form is needed for students to self carry inhaler on campus
+This form is required for students to self carry inhaler on campus.

 The SA Kids BREATHE (SAKB) program is a free city program whose primary goal is to improve the quality of the lives of children with asthma by teaching them and their family best practices to control their asthma.
 The SAKB program will help keep kids out of the hospital, keep kids in school, keep parents at work, and save families and healthcare systems money.